autonomoosetech/go-scpi/README.md

 ## Installation and usage

-To install, run the following.
+To install, run the following

 ```shell
 go get github.com/autonomoosetech/go-scpi